iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___13.9/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.goodsam.responder 5 reviews"/>
 </p>

+> Goodsam app<br> :date: __2021-04-07 21:41:29__

+> Brilliant have been able to help lots of people using this.
+Would like to know how to turn the volume for the siren down as very loud but other than that I have used it for over a year now with no problems.<br> :date: __2021-04-05 13:29:45__

 > Because of this app i have been able to give people a second chance at life, i have attended many life changing calls and confirmed succesfull resusitation outcomes on a number of calls<br> :date: __2021-04-03 01:37:22__

 > Not going to leave a rating yet, I want to wait and see if my issue gets resolved and that this actually works first.
 Issue: No Email received!!
 Now that everything is sorted, the app works fine for me.<br> :date: __2021-03-24 05:33:31__